VR51/GitBuilder/README.md

 ### RAM Disk Support

 For faster builds, GitBuilder can use a RAM disk:
+- Dynamically allocates up to 75% of available RAM (no hard cap)
+- tmpfs only uses memory as files are written, not pre-allocated
 - Automatically checks available RAM (minimum 2GB required)
 - Mounts a tmpfs filesystem for build operations
 - Copies source to RAM disk before building